 GeneCards Summary for LRRC8C Gene

 LRRC8C (Leucine Rich Repeat Containing 8 VRAC Subunit C) is a Protein Coding gene.
+Diseases associated with LRRC8C include Hereditary Lymphedema I and Hereditary Lymphedema.
 An important paralog of this gene is LRRC8E.

 UniProtKB/Swiss-Prot Summary for LRRC8C Gene